Member Organizations

 Current Status: Partially Adopted

-In Malaysia, the two professional accountancy organizations (PAOs)—the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA) are responsible for the investigation and discipline (I&D) of their members.
-Regulators, including AOB, SSM, Securities Commission, Bursa Malaysia, Bank Negara and other regulators have the power to carry out I&D if professional accountants contravenes the laws and regulations of the respective regulators.
+In Malaysia, the two professional accountancy organizations (PAOs)—the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA)—and the Audit Oversight Board, and the Companies Commission of Malaysia (the Suruhanjaya Syarikat Malaysia or SSM), are responsible for the investigation and discipline (I&D) of professional accountants.
+For SSM, these responsibilities are limited to individuals practicing as auditors and/ or liquidators.

 Under its By-Laws, MICPA is responsible for establishing an I&D mechanism for its members.
 The institute has conducted a review of its system and reports it incorporates all SMO 6 requirements.